junxit/us-congress-code/title-16/chapter-1/sec-460nnn-71.md

 ### References in Text

 For the amendments made by this section, referred to in subsec. (c), see Codification note below.
 The Wild and Scenic Rivers Act, referred to in subsec. (c), is Pub.
 L. 90–542, Oct.
 2, 1968, 82 Stat.
-906, as amended, which is classified generally to chapter 28 (§ 1271 et seq.) of this title.
+906, which is classified generally to chapter 28 (§ 1271 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 1271 of this title and Tables.

 ### Codification